Top of the page

 A SLAP tear is a specific kind of injury to your shoulder.

-You have a ring of firm tissue around your shoulder socket.
-This is called the labrum (say "LAY-brum").
-The labrum helps keep your arm bone in the shoulder
+To help make your shoulder more stable, there is a ring of firm tissue, called the labrum, around your shoulder socket.
+The labrum (say "LAY-brum") helps keep your arm bone in the shoulder socket.

 The first step is to see if pain medicine and rehabilitation (rehab) can help.